 Feel free to ask any other questions that are important to the position.
-The most proving part of the interview will be how well they score on their test project, but you should feel comfortable asking any other questions you have in mind.
+The most telling part of an interview is how well they score on their test project, but you should feel comfortable asking any other questions you have in mind.

 Never hire the editor before first allowing them the opportunity to do a test project for you.
 That allows you to see what they can do.
 It’s also best to have at least three potential hires.